mcsuka/xml-xsd-json/README.md

 # xml-xsd-json
-XML Schema visualization and XML Schema based XML &lt;-> JSON conversion
+Generic library to
+* parse and visualize XML Schemas
+* transform JSON to XML, guided by XML Schema
+* transform XML to JSON, guided by XML schema
+* expose SOAP services as REST/JSON, including
+  * generating OAS 3.0 API spec from the WSDLs
+  * transforming the REST request to SOAP request
+  * transforming the SOAP response as REST response

+Demo REST to SOAP proxy service, with embedded Jetty HTTP server/client.

+Please note all code is provided as-is, without any warranty.

 ## XML Schema Visualization
+implementation: com.mcsuka.xml.xsd.SchemaParser\
-The com.mcsuka.xml.xsd package implements an XML Schema parser.
-It converts an XSD file (or a number of related XSD files) to a simple tree of 'SchemaNode' objects.
+The  XML Schema parser converts an XSD file (or a number of related XSD files) to a simple tree of 'SchemaNode' objects.
 Each SchemaNode represents one of the following:
 * an element: xsd:element or xsd:any
 * an attribute: xsd:attribute or xsd:anyAttribute
 * an indicator: xsd:sequence xsd:all or xsd:choice